aleccedwards/qest-na/README.md

 ## Repository Cloning

-Unzip the repository (qest-na.zip) into a folder of your choice.
-This folder will be referred to as the project root directory.
+Unzip the repository (qest-na.zip).
 The root directory should contain various python files, scripts, a dockerfile, and subdirectories named `experiments`, `results` and `cegis`.
 The `experiments` directory contains the experiments to be run, the `results` directory contains the results of the experiments, and the `cegis` directory contains more python code.
 The `experiments` and `results` directories are mounted to the Docker container, so that the results can be easily accessed from the host machine.

 Alternatively, clone the repository using git: